Justin Bengui

-Justin Bengui João (born 9 July 2005) is a French professional footballer who plays as a goalkeeper for RWDM Brussels, on loan from club Lyon.
+Justin Bengui João (born 9 July 2005) is a French professional footballer who plays as a goalkeeper for club Lyon.

 Club career

 Born in Montbéliard, Bengui started his career at Villefranche and remained there until 2016, when he joined the youth side of Lyon.
 On 28 July 2021, despite interests from Bayern Munich, he decided to sign his first professional contract with Lyon for a period of three seasons.